Macrometacorp/docs/docs/photoniq/fingerprinting/fingerprinting-metrics.md

 The tracking metrics below quantify the scale of Digital Fingerprinting and can help identify usage trends.

-## Stability Rate
+## Accuracy Rate

-Percentage of visits where a previous visitor was recognized by Digital Fingerprinting.
-This indicates how often Digital Fingerprinting can recognize visitors persistently.
+Percentage of visitors correctly identified.

 ## Unique Visitor Count